The double gamma function and Vladimir Alekseevsky: Alekseevsky's work, 1888-89

-{\bf\punct The function $G(x)$.} The article by Alekseevsky begins with the words: {\it The first problem, whose solution is the topic of the present investigation, is to investigate properties of a function $G(x)$ satisfying the equation:
+{\bf\punct The function $G(x)$.} The Alekseevsky's paper begins with the words: {\it The first problem, whose solution is the topic of the present investigation, is to examine the properties of a function $G(x)$ satisfying the equation:

 under the condition }